 One way to mitigate biased hiring practices is through the use of “blind hiring,” in which your Talent Acquisition team conducts blind candidate screening, creates standardized interviews, and educates the team on unconscious bias.
 An even better way to ensure your team diversifies hires?
 Diversify your hiring staff.

 Viewing your managers by gender by department, executive leader, or location informs your retention, training, and internal mobility strategies.

-And last but not least, a modern people analytics platform can display your org chart’s visual history.
+And last but not least, a modern people operations platform can display your org chart’s visual history.
 This view brings to light potential gender disparities in leadership, as well as any gender imbalances in teams or in span of control.